Transactions

 Unmatching a Transaction

-If a match was made in error, you can unmatch the transaction as long as it was not matched through Topkey's bill pay system.
+If a match was made in error, you can undo it from the transaction.

-1. Open the matched transaction.
+1. Open the matched transaction and select the Details tab.

-3. Click Unmatch from bill.
+2. Click Unmatch from bill.

 Edge Cases